arvidn/libtorrent/docs/dht_sec.rst

 This test takes into account IP addresses that are not globally routable, i.e. reserved for local networks, multicast and other things.
-It also takes into account that some /8 blocks are not in use by end-users and exremely unlikely to ever run a DHT node.
+It also takes into account that some /8 blocks are not in use by end-users and extremely unlikely to ever run a DHT node.
 This makes the results likely to be very similar to what we would see in the wild.